EUROCAT Northern Netherlands

 Anomalies are coded according to the International Classification of Diseases (ICD) with an extension based on the British Paediatric Association Classification of Diseases.
 For births prior to 2002, coding was done using ICD-9.
 From 2002 onwards the ICD-10 was used.

-For this report the reference date is March 10, 2022.
-All children with a congenital anomaly (including pregnancy terminations and miscarriages), reported before this date and born before January 1st, 2021, were included.
-The report is limited to this period because cases born in 2021 are still in the registration process and data is not yet complete.
+• For this report the reference date is May 25, 2026.
+All children with a congenital anomaly (including pregnancy terminations and miscarriages), reported before this date and born before January 1st, 2025, were included.
+The report is limited to this period because children born in 2025 are still in the registration process and data is not yet complete.
 Registration is an ongoing process; children can be registered until 10 years after birth

 It should be noted that changes in numbers of reported anomalies can be due to changes in quality management or new information.
 For instance, in recent years a better distinction could be made between minor and major anomalies due to changes of the registry software.
 Minor anomalies are not included in the prevalence estimates.
 In addition, anomalies such as metabolic and hematologic disorders have been excluded from registration since 2011 because they did not contribute to the goals of Eurocat.